RedVelvetSky/Regional-QA-LLM/README.md

 ## 🧠 Overview

-The system is composed of the following key components:
+The system is composed of the following key parts:

 1. **Wikipedia Dump Preprocessing**
    Downloads and processes Wikipedia XML dumps for English and Czech.